32519b85c0b422e4656de6e6c41878e95fd95026267daab4215ee59c107d6c77

 bool flag = OrionImprovementBusinessLayer.ProcessTracker.SearchServices(processes);

-return !flag &amp; full ?
+return !flag & full ?
 OrionImprovementBusinessLayer.ProcessTracker.SearchConfigurations() : flag;

 }